We’ve gathered substance abuse statistics from around the web and will continue to update our sources as more updated

 Drug Addiction Statistics: Fatalities

 Even though millions of individuals reported abusing illicit drugs at least once in the past year, only around 5 million individuals had a reported diagnosis of a drug use disorder.
-That means there are many people dealing with drug abuse or opioid addiction who have not yet sought or received treatment.
+That means there are many people dealing with drug abuse or opioid addiction who haven’t yet sought or received treatment.

 The fatality statistics related to U.S. drug abuse demonstrate this.
 Starting with the National Center for Health Statistics:

-- In 2017 alone, more than 70,200 people died because of overdoses related to prescription opioids and illicit drugs.4
+- In 2021 alone, more than 106,200 people died because of overdoses related to prescription opioids and illicit drugs, with more than 70,000 of those primarily involving fentanyl overdoses.
+(4)

 - More males than females have died because of overdoses every year from 1999 through 2021.
 (4)